 Telling our sins to a priest isn’t as scary as people think.
 Most people tell sensitive, delicate and confidential information to their doctor or lawyer, so why not your priest?
 The priest is bound by the most absolute secrecy and confidentiality known to humankind.
-Not even the pope can get a priest to reveal who they heard, or what they said.
+Not even the pope can get a priest to reveal who they heard confession from, or what they said.

 What are the times for Confession at St. Angela Merici?

-The Sacrament of Reconciliation, or confession for short, is held every Saturday from 3:00 p.m. to 4:00 p.m. in the church.
+The Sacrament of Reconciliation, or confession, is held every Saturday from 3:00 p.m. to 4:00 p.m. in the church.
 During Lent and Advent a Communal celebration of the Sacrament of Reconciliation may be celebrated.
 Please check the bulletin for more information.